Ka6667/DUCKY/README.md

 When you want to listen to music, Ducky can help you with.
 When it's late at night, she's already sleeping, because unlike you, she has great sleep hygiene.
 And when you actually wake up on time?
 She will be so happy so don't let her down.
 I used xiao esp32c, a tiny TFT screen, and way too much love to design it, Ducky is a smart alarm clock, timer, stopwatch, and music companion all in one.
 She syncs her time from the internet so she's always right, and she will remind you of that.
 ## Why did I build it?
 I’m constantly missing school because my old alarm is totally unreliable and sometimes it doesn't even go off.
 I tried buying a new one, but I’m still having the same problem and just can’t seem to wake up.
 So I’ve decided to build my own smart alarm.
 I want it to actually interact with me like with changing her mood. let me know if the the time and day, and play music or rain sounds to help me crash at night.
-Basically, it’s going to be a calendar and my music box, and 100% better at getting me out of bed on time.
+Basically, it’s going to be a calendar and my music box, and 100% better at getting me out of bed on time with her loud alarm sound!.

 ## How to use DUCKY?
 Clock Mode is the default.
 She shows the time and date.<br>